Alap-Alap Formation: Aircraft

-The Alap-Alap Formation display team uses three of the four RBAirF / TUDB Pilatus PC-7 Mk.II turboprop aircraft purchased from Switzerland in 1997, a low-wing tandem-seat training aircraft powered by a 522 kW PT-6A-25C turboprop engine driving a four-blade variable-pitch propeller.
+The Alap-Alap Formation display team uses three of their four RBAirF / TUDB Pilatus PC-7 Mk.II turboprop trainer aircraft, purchased from Switzerland in 1997, a low-wing tandem-seat full-dual control aircraft powered by a 522 kW Pratt & Whitney Canada PT-6A-25C turboprop engine driving a four-blade variable-pitch propeller.
 All four PC-7 aircraft of the RBAirF are liveried in a white, blue, red, and yellow colour-scheme.
-The three aircraft used by the Alap-Alap Formation display team (registration numbers: TUDB-302, TUDB-303, and TUDB-304) are fitted with two under-wing smoke pods, mounted on external hard-points, which generate white smoke during displays.
+The three aircraft used by the Alap-Alap Formation display team (registration numbers and tail codes: TUDB 302 / PB, TUDB 303 / PC, and TUDB 304 / PD) are fitted with two under-wing smoke pods, mounted on external hard-points, which are able to generate white smoke during displays and flypasts.

 Operation

 Currently the Royal Brunei Air Force have a total of four PC-7 Mk.II aircraft.
 The aircraft are under the management of No 73 Squadron TUDB (originally known as 63 Squadron ATUDB), a flying squadron of No. 7 Wing RBAirF, part of the Flying Training School (FTS) of the training wing located at the Royal Brunei Air Force Base, Rimba.